 The red panda looks like a mix between a panda bear and a racoon.
-This arboreal mammal is native to the eastern Himalayas and Southwestern China.
+This arboreal mammal is native to the eastern Himalayas and southwestern China.
 It’s related to racoons, weasels and skunks and is slightly larger than an average house cat.
-It is also recognized by its waddling walk due to its front set of leg being short than the back.
+It is also recognized by its waddling walk due to its front set of legs being short than the back.

 5. Proboscis Monkey